Municipal waste statistics

 In this section, differences in the management of municipal waste are shown and treatment strategies are identified based on reported amounts of municipal waste landfilled, incinerated, recycled and composted.
 Member States are asked to distinguish between incineration with and without energy recovery .
 In this article only the total amount incinerated is analysed.

-Table 2 shows the amount of municipal waste treated in the European Union (EU-28) for the period 1995 to 2016 by treatment method, in million tonnes and kg per capita.
-Figure 2 shows the amount of waste generated at EU-28 level and the amount of waste by treatment category (landfill, incineration, recycling, composting).
+Table 2 shows the amount of municipal waste treated in the European Union (EU-28) for the period 1995 to 2018 by treatment method, in million tonnes and in kg per capita.
+Figure 2 shows the amount of waste generated at EU-28 level and the amount of waste by treatment category (landfill, incineration, material recycling, composting and other).

 The ‘other treatment’ category was calculated as the difference between the sum of the amounts treated and the amounts of waste generated.
 This difference arises in countries that have to estimate waste generation in areas not covered by a municipal waste collection scheme and thus report more waste generated than treated.
 In addition, the ‘other treatment’ category reflects the effects of import and export, weight losses, double-counting of secondary waste (e.g. landfilling and recycling of residues from incineration), differences due to time lags, temporary storage and, increasingly, the use of pre-treatment, such as mechanical biological treatment (MBT).
 This may even lead to a rise in ‘other treatment’ for a given year.
 At EU-28 level, these effects contribute only marginally and tend to cancel each other out.
 However, at country level, the effects can be considerable.

 Even though more waste is being generated in the EU-28, the total amount of municipal waste landfilled has diminished.
-In the reference period, the total municipal waste landfilled in the EU-28 fell by 86 million tonnes, or 59 %, from 145 million tonnes (302 kg per capita) in 1995 to 59 million tonnes (116 kg per capita) in 2016.
-This corresponds to an average annual decline of 4.2 %.
-For the period 2005-2016 landfilling has fallen by as much as 5.5 % per year on average.
+In the reference period, the total municipal waste landfilled in the EU-28 fell by 88 million tonnes, or 61 % - from 145 million tonnes (302 kg per capita) in 1995 to 57 million tonnes (111 kg per capita) in 2018.
+This corresponds to an average annual decline of 4.0 %.
+For the shorter period 2005-2018 landfilling has fallen by as much as 4.9 % per year on average.